MichaelHaddad47/CIPO-Excel-Scripts/4th annual IP Data & Workshop 2024/DeleteDuplicates - 4th Annual IP Data & Research Workshop 2024.md

 ## Important Notes
 - :warning: **DANGER** This script modifies the existing table, so make a copy of your data before running if you need to retain the original data.
 - Ensure that the table has a header row and that the first column contains email addresses.
-- The script sorts data based on the second column; adjust `key: 1` if you need to sort by a different column.
+- The script sorts data based on the second column.
+If the "Submission Time" is located in a different column, adjust `key: 1` to match the appropriate column index (note that column indices start from 0).